jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 ### Flows

-As fritz2 heavily depends on flows, introduced by [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines), we want to look a little deeper into their concept and why we use them as important building block for the reactive rendering.
+As fritz2 heavily depends on flows, introduced by [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines), let's look a little deeper into this concept and why it is such an important building block for reactive rendering.

 A `Flow` is a time discrete stream of values.

 Like a collection, you can use `Flow`s to represent multiple values, but unlike other collections like `List`s, for example, the values are retrieved one by one. fritz2 relies on `Flow`s to represent values that change over time and lets you react to them (your data-model for example) .

 A `Flow` is built from a source which creates the values.
 This source could be your model or the events raised by an element, for example.
 On the other end of the `Flow`, a simple function called for each element collects the values one by one.
 Between those two ends, various actions can be taken on the data (formatting strings, filtering the values, combining values, etc).

 The great thing about `Flow`s is that they are _cold_, which means that nothing is calculated before the result is needed.
 This makes them perfect for fritz2's use case:
 It uses flows for the "output" of a store by its `data`-property and for [all HTML5-events](https://www.fritz2.dev/api/core/dev.fritz2.core/-with-events/index.html).

-They do not consume any memory or CPU load, until they get rendered: The mount-points consumes them and pull new values.
+They do not consume any memory or CPU load until they get rendered: the mount-points consume them and pull new values.

 In Kotlin, there is another communication model called `Channel` which is the _hot_ counterpart of the `Flow`. fritz2 only uses `Channel`s internally to feed the flows, so you should not encounter them while using fritz2.